v0.1

 Builds

 Some modules are documented earlier than they are field-ready.
 Bench-air is the proven v0.1 reference, mast-lite is the v0.2 outdoor node, flood-node is v0.3, and richer weather/particulate masts and thermal remain staged.
+Publication packet status can still be partial or deferred for some lanes.

 Bench Air Node: proven reference build for repeatable indoor parcel evidence through the ingest-to-parcel-view stack.